Help - Saved Table Setups

 • zones and text labels,

-• and your camera position and zoom, so the view is framed the same way each time.
+• your camera position and zoom, so the view is framed the same way each time,

 Note